Best Combi Boilers Under 40kW

 Sludge is the industry term for rust, debris and dirt that builds up over time and prevents water from running as easily.

-Sludge is a mud-like substance that sticks to the inner workings of your boiler and causes issues throughout.
-If this issue is left, your energy bills will increase, yet you will find that your home has trouble heating up.
+Sludge is a mud-like substance that sticks to the inner workings of your boiler and radiators and causes issues throughout.
+If this issue is left to fester, your energy bills will increase, yet you will find that your home has trouble heating up.